Mob-Anish/Otaku/readme.md

 # Limitation

-- It is not responsive website.
+- It is not a responsive website.